 The transportive element of historical fiction is wondrous, no?
 The Book Woman of Troublesome Creek moves us through time and place to an old mining town in Kentucky, where we see life through the eyes of a woman with skin a brilliant shade of blue.
 The last of her kind, Cussy Mary Carter is a strong young woman with a sharp mind and a tender heart, but when it comes time to fight, she does so with the fury of a wet cat.

 It wasn’t long ago when cookbooks started layering personal essays with recipes as a way to evoke our interest beyond just the ingredients and methods.
 Using a similar spin is Kerry Bogert’s expertly curated Coffeehouse Knits – Knitting Patterns and Essays with Robust Flavor, which provides a perfect combination of know-how and inspiration for knitters of all levels.

 The Azalea Festival first came about in 1948 after Dr. Houston Moore, MD spent several years cultivating the Greenfield Lake area of Wilmington, NC.
 Inspired by the Rhododendron, or Azalea flower, he successfully rallied the support of community leaders to create a festival in its honor.
 Over the years, the festival has expanded to include artwork, gardening, and local history.
 Every year, the festival draws around 300,000 people into Wilmington.

-Located on the corner block of a quintessential Main Street, USA, The Mill stands as a newer addition to downtown Fuquay-Varina.
-Upon entrance, wafts of aromatic roasted beans tantalized my nose and the type of modern-vintage vibe that only a renovated factory could offer intrigued me.
+Located on the corner block of a quintessential Main Street, USA, The Mill stands as a newer addition to downtown Fuquay-Varina in North Carolina.
+Upon entrance, wafts of aromatic roasted beans tantalized my nose and lured me in.